-The final report by the International People’s Tribunal (IPT) on crimes against humanity, committed by the Indonesian military and its death squads between 1965 and 1966 predominantly, was released in The Hague on July 20, 2016.
+The final report of the International People’s Tribunal (IPT) on crimes against humanity, committed by the Indonesian armed forces and civilian militias mainly between October 1965 and the early months of 1966, was released in The Hague on July 20, 2016.
 The report has called on the Indonesian government to investigate and prosecute all those involved in the deaths of more than 500,000 of its own citizens.1

 Remember US Defence Department Assistant Secretary David Shear’s testimony before the US Senate Foreign Relations Committee in May last year?
 During this hearing Assistant Secretary Shear said that the Pentagon would be “placing additional air force assets in Australia” including “B-1 bombers and surveillance aircraft”.
 Continue reading B-1 bombers would undermine Australia’s security